soflyy/import-users-from-csv/readme.txt

 [Check out our other free plugins.](https://profiles.wordpress.org/wpallimport/#content-plugins)

+= Features =

+* Imports all users fields
+* Imports user meta
+* Update existing users by specifying ID field
+* Allows setting user role
+* Sends new user notification (if the option is selected)
+* Shows password nag on user login (if the option is selected)

+For feature request and bug reports, [please use the forums](https://wordpress.org/support/plugin/import-users-from-csv).
+Code contributions are welcome [on Github](https://github.com/soflyy/import-users-from-csv/).

 = Import Users From Any CSV/Excel/XML with WP All Import Pro = [youtube https://www.youtube.com/watch?v=OrMzPw0p-EU /]